 E-commerce: The Evolution of Digitalization

-The significant shift towards the digital world caused by the virus outbreak might be resulted in long-term transformations to consumer behaviour and channel sales of personal care and beauty products, as more customers tend to consume online.
+The significant shift towards the digital world caused by the virus outbreak might be resulted in long-term transformations to consumer behavior and channel sales of personal care and beauty products, as more customers tend to consume online.